 Our voice can give you access to appropriate healthcare, ensure you have a safe and secure home and environment, help you tap into community and public resources, and protect the funds to meet your goals throughout your lifetime.

 Our firm stands out because of our integrated approach.
-Working in partnership with our attorneys, our Elder Care Specialist brings a specialized body of knowledge related to aging and elder care issues.
+Working in partnership with our attorneys, our Elder Care Coordinators bring a specialized body of knowledge related to aging and elder care issues.
 These experienced navigators strive to respect the autonomy of the individual and deliver care coordination and support services to elders and others with chronic care needs.

 In short, our firm takes our role very seriously, providing our clients with the expertise and counsel they need to traverse some of life’s greatest challenges with hope and confidence.

 Applegate Elder Law is located in the heart of the Arts & Design District in Carmel, Indiana, on the southwest corner of North Rangeline Road and 2nd Street NW, easily accessible from Meridian Street or Keystone Avenue on the north side of Indianapolis.
 Look for the Applegate Elder Law sign in the front yard.
 Parking is behind the office, off 2nd Street NW.

 Elder Law is a specialized area of law that involves representing, counseling, and assisting seniors and their families in connection with a variety of legal issues, from wills and powers of attorney to advance directives and long term care issues.
 Elder Law attorneys often address the client’s perspective from a holistic viewpoint by addressing legal, medical, financial, social and family issues, including: